jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-hr-strings`

-:   A list of strings.
+:   A list of strings to use when inserting horizontal rules.
     The default value is:

     ``` emacs-lisp
     ("-------------------------------------------------------------------------------"